siabdullah4/FedBFPT/README.md

 ```
 "./model/bert-base-uncased/link.txt"
 ```
 we can only download the "config.json", "pytorch_model.bin" and "vocab.txt".
-In all baseline model, you have to download model is "bert-base-uncased".
+In all baseline model, you have to download model is __"bert-base-uncased"__.